Zaimwa9/apiRasp/README.md

 # Prerequisites

-The API is to be run on a Raspberry Pi 3 equipped with a [Sense Hat](https://www.kubii.fr/cartes-extension-cameras-raspberry-pi/1081-raspberry-pi-sense-hat-kubii-640522710799.html)
+The API is to be run on a Raspberry Pi 3 equipped with a [Sense Hat](https://www.kubii.fr/cartes-extension-cameras-raspberry-pi/1081-raspberry-pi-sense-hat-kubii-640522710799.html).

+You need to have a Snips account and an assistant with the Snips app linked to fully use the features.

+Additionally, the frontRasp will let you have a sweeter view of what is happening under the hood.

 # Getting Started